tedvals/portalclassic/README.md

   in all respects for all of the code used other than "OpenSSL".
 If you modify this file, you may extend this exception to your version of the file, but you are not obligated to do so.
-If you do not wish to do so, delete this exception statement from your version. test
+If you do not wish to do so, delete this exception statement from your